ariehm/movie-tv-renamer/README.md

 It is my first python project and I'm using it as a playground to see what the big deal is :)

+Disclaimer:
+It needs to be tested and probably doesn't work because I haven't tested it in a while

 ## TODO
 * remove seed after ratio is over threshold (1.25?)
 * add logging